-The ProPharma group, incorporating The Weinberg Group and Southwood Research, has years of experience engaging with the FDA and EMA.
+ProPharma Group, incorporating ProPharma Group and Southwood Research, has years of experience engaging with the FDA and EMA.
 We are well placed to advise sponsors on development and preparation of the global regulatory strategy, successful meetings with the regulators, as well as assisting with CMC, non‑clinical, clinical and quality compliance throughout the development program.
-If we could assist you, please contact The Weinberg Group, a ProPharma Group Company.
+If we could assist you, please contact ProPharma Group, a ProPharma Group Company.

 Advanced therapy medicinal products (ATMPs) have emerged as ground-breaking therapies for rare diseases and other conditions with unmet clinical needs.
 As of 2022, sixteen ATMPs have been approved by...

 In September 2007, the Prescription Drug User Fee Act (PDUFA IV) was reauthorized and expanded, broadening and strengthening FDA’s drug safety program.
 As part of PDUFA’s reauthorization, the Agency...

 September 3, 2021